Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 Conclusion

-There was a lot of hesitation about this project because the ideal situation is to never have unavailable items and to keep checkout as simple as possible.
-Our team will continuously improve supply chain and increase availability of all products.
+There was some risk involved with this project because the ideal situation is to never have unavailable items and to keep checkout as simple as possible.
+Our team will continuously improve the experience and increase availability of all products.
 Meanwhile, item replacement is a way for customers to get out of a dead end and get an item that is needed.

-All 3 of these initiatives were rolled out individually after separate A/B testings showed high engagement with the item replacement experience, increased fill rate / perfectly picked orders, and increased customer satisfaction.
+All 3 of these initiatives were rolled out individually after separate A/B testings showed the following:

 • +9.4% lift in cart adds and +8.7% lift in orders placed within the new experience - both reaching statistical significance